The Science Advisory Team

 Max Kuehn is the Director of Engineering at Exolith Lab where he focuses on curating a self-leading, autonomous team of engineers that aim to build the world’s largest regolith bin, develop and hone all team member hands-on fabrication skills, and ultimately develop into industry changing leaders that will push the boundaries of space exploration farther than ever before.
 As a UCF alumni, with a Bachelor’s in Aerospace Engineering, Max’s journey in the space industry has been defined by multiple Northrop Grumman internships and clubs at UCF, where he was given the opportunity to experience and implement standard industry project management practices, and leadership principles, within many high value projects and teams.
 Max looks to continue to foster the next generation of leaders that will fulfill the ever-growing need for accessible space hardware testing right here in our own backyard, so that humanity’s push to the great beyond can not only stay on course, but accelerate!

 Nico Afanador - Lead ISRU Engineer

 Nicolas Afanador is pursuing a Bachelor's Degree in Aerospace Engineering at the University of Central Florida.
-He hopes that the work he does at Exolith makes an impact in the future of space exploration and sustainability.
+At Exolith Lab, He leads a team of ISRU Engineers in designing, engineering, and conducting research regarding solar sintering lunar regolith for additive manufacturing.
+Nico hopes that the work he does at Exolith Lab makes an impact on the future of space exploration and sustainability.
 In his spare time, Nicolas likes to travel, watch launches, work out, and be with friends and family.